Or

 The believer’s methods are viewed as disloyal to the established system.
 After all, if science is the authority on everything, and your method is unscientific, it must be invalid.
 Don the tinfoil hat, and make up whatever you please.
 Let chaos reign.

 Many great human inventions required a touch of faith.
 For most of our history, it was a well established fact that man could not fly no matter how often he flapped his arm.
 Yet, visionaries continued to pursue the idea.
 They made a leap of faith…..and often crashed and burned.
 The first flying machines, though they held some sound ideas, failed miserably.
-Leonardo DaVinci’s helicopter had about as much chance flying as a brick wall.
+Leonardo DaVinci’s helicopter had about as much chance at flying as a brick wall.
 Yet, they kept trying.

 The problem with many believers isn’t false belief.
 It is that they stop seeking.
 They coast on their newfound moral or social authority, or they let others tend their faith for them.
 The method is not sound, and as life moves forward they are left behind.
 The leaps of faith they made as children do not work in young adulthood.
 The leaps of faith they made in young adulthood do not work in middle age, and the leaps of middle age do not work in the twilight of life.
 The answer must grow as the person grows, where we want to remain the same.
 Peter Pan has to grow up, at some point.